rubocode/go/language/types/channel.md

 ## Channel

-> Irrigators channel waters.
-Fletchers straighten arrows.
-Carpenters bend wood.
-The wise master themselves.
+> The single biggest problem in communication is the illusion that it has taken place.
-> **The Dhammapada (Verse 80)**
+> **George Bernard Shaw**